How to Ask for Payment Professionally (+ Templates)

 Since you’ve reached the end of this article, it may be safe to assume that some of your clients may have breached the payment deadline.
 Understandably, you searched for the most polite and professional way to ask for payment.

-By letting you keep an eye on the progress of each of your tasks and create and manage invoices based on your tracked time, Clockify helps you stay on top of your completed projects at all times and minimize the chances of not being paid on time.
+By letting you monitor the progress of each of your tasks and create and manage invoices based on your tracked time, Clockify helps you stay on top of your completed projects at all times and minimize the chances of not being paid on time.

 Natasa Milojevic is a writer, researcher, and admitted productivity and time management geek.
 Going over heaps of self-improvement techniques by night and testing them out by day, she is most frequently seen racing against the clock — so that you don’t have to.